SkiFire13/master-thesis/chapters/4-implementation.typ

   $
 ]

 The grammar consists of a header containing the literal "des" followed by the initial state number, the number of transitions and the number of states.
-Following that are all the transitions, encoded as a triple with the starting state, the label, which can be quoted or not, and the ending state.
-Differently from the specification at @aut_spec, we have preferred a slightly different definition for the quoted and unquoted labels to simplify the implementation.
-We have not observed inputs for which this makes a difference.
+Following that are all the transitions, encoded as a triple $(s, l a b e l, t)$, where the first and last components $s$ and $t$ are the source and target state of the transition, while the second component is the label, which can be quoted or not.
+For the sake of simplicity we have diverged from the specification at @aut_spec by considering labels as either a sequence of characters until the first comma or as sequence of characters delimited by quotes.
+In particular we have ignored character escaping and any restrictions on which characters are allowed to be used.

-The $mu$-calculus formula is expected to follow the more expressive definition described in @mucalculus-application, except we omitted propositions for simplify.
-The gramma is the following:
+The given grammar for a $mu$-calculus formula mostly follows the definition previously given in @mucalculus-application:

 #[
   #show "<": sym.angle.l